TianK003/stop-sign-detection/MODELS/README.md

 COCO-Person `st_yololcv1` checkpoint.
 They inherit the upstream model's license terms (STMicroelectronics SLA / "Ultimate Liberty"); see the license files preserved under `object_detection/` and `application_code/`.
-The fine-tuned weights themselves are © Tian Ključanin and provided for academic reproducibility of the thesis results.
+The fine-tuned weights themselves are provided for academic reproducibility of the thesis results.